What is Google Looker Studio (formerly Google Data Studio)?

-- Google Data Studio is the Google Analytics 360 Suite’s data visualisation tool.
+- Google Looker Studio (Data Studio) is the Google Analytics 360 Suite’s data visualisation tool.

 - Capable of connecting to the other products in the 360 suite seamlessly.